acmei/capstone/project-plan.md

     Each participant of DBT also meets weekly with a DBT therapist on an individual basis.
 These sessions are meant to help discuss difficulties in practicing the skills and applying them to specific events or as a reinforcing of newly learned skills through discussion and practice.

 ### Problem Statement
 DBT involves the use of diary cards (sometimes to be filled out multiple times a day) and group learning of skills broken down into several modules.
-These activies require lots of paper.
+These activities require lots of paper.
 The interaction of the user with both the diary cards and the skill resources can be built into an app which helps to track both completion and skill utilization.
 This enables an easier to access diary and skill resource so that the user may focus more on the important aspects of the treatment.

 ### Market Research
 **Competition and Current Opinions**